denisyukphp/tmpfile-manager/docs/index.md

 ;
 ```

-Each handler implements its own interface.
-DeferredPurgeHandlerInterface is needed to implement temp files purge after PHP is finished.
-You can make your handler implementing this interface:
+`DeferredPurgeHandlerInterface::class` is needed to implement temp files purge after PHP is finished:

 ```php
 <?php